Seteeri/Particle/snippets/notes/PARTICLE.md

     * Ex: Table
       * Create class, user defines properties

-  * Auto-pack strings [Later]
-    * Upon char, make string, until non-char
-      * Do NIL to create new list
-    * When user marks part of string, break it down by spaces into words/chars
-    * Mark word/chars with tags

   * Lists
     * Differentiate colors for tagged and untagged data?
       * Show number of tags?
-    * Store origin in Particle
-      * Update on vertex update -> fn called on particle
     * Don't draw NIL at end of list
       * Pointer points to last item
-    * Newline only applies if current/prev is a string
-    * Add specific cmd to replace any with list/NIL
-      * Default is to append/insert

-  * Refactor gen-particle to use globals instead of passing

-  * Create special command to create pointer symbols [Later]

-  * FPS - do in render

-  * Load own code as data
-    * Really draw relevant internal symbols from table

-  * Swap part
-    * (con (nth n) (new)) to change CDR
-    * (con (new) (nth n+1))

-  * Draw lines
-    * One node per line segment
-    * Scale node to fit line

-  * Split screen
-    * Add commands to do this

   * Map keys to grid on screen
     * 26 squares if using plain alphabet
     * User can use keys to manuever